 |Western Colorado||2/12th (17%) survived the remainder being killed|

-I cannot leave this task without referring to the mother’s role in birthing and rearing her offspring.
+I cannot leave this task without referring to the mother’s role in birthing and rearing her young offspring.

 The Mother’s Role